E – Definitions of Ailments

 – Endemic – Native to or prevalent in a particular geographic region.
 Often used to describe diseases.
 Disease that is constantly present in a particular region but generally under control.

-– Endocarditis – Inflammation and damage to the heart cavity lining due to bacterial or rheumatic fever.
+– Endocarditis – Inflammation and damage to the heart cavity lining due to bacterial infection or rheumatic .

 – Endocrine gland – Ductless organ that synthesizes hormones and releases them directly into the bloodstream.